President Trump and Iran

 Iran exported ~2.5 MMbpd of crude oil in June.
 However, exports hit 2.7 MMbpd in May, which was the highest level since the sanctions were lifted in January 2016.

 Iran’s crude oil production plans

 However, US sanctions on Iran could curb the country’s oil production and exports.
-Iran’s crude oil supplies could drop by 300,000 bpd to 1 MMbpd depending on how many countries participate in the sanctions.
+Iran’s crude oil exports could drop by up to 700,000 bpd by the end of 2018, according to FACTS Global Energy.
 Lower oil supply from Iran could help crude oil prices and push them higher.